When you’re first starting to work with a new student, one of the “go to” assessment tools is a language sample.

 5. Update the Number of Utterances

 I highlight the utterances, and Google Sheets automatically calculates the number for me.
 I update that number on the bottom of the sheet.
+(We typically want to shoot for 100 utterances in a language sample.)

 6. Language Sample = Complete